fujun0406/enteric_viruses/README.md

 <em>Figure 4: The distribution of virus infection for hospital sites. (top left is site 2, top right is site 4, bottom left is site 5 and bottom right is site 6)</em>

 ## Building Model
+The purposes of the project are the risk factors which associated with infection situation and the impact between infected coinfection and single virus on disease severity.
+We employ bivariate analysis to detect the relationship between potential risk factors and three infection groups.
+By utilizing bayesian mixed effects logistic regression with hospital sites as random effect to construct model, it can provide information about risk factors associated with infection.
+Then we will use logistic regression to determine the relationship between multiple viruses and disease severity.

+### Bivariate Analysis

 ### Bayesian Mixed Effects Logistic Regression

 ### Logistic Regression